-On this basis, all 37 counties with data available for residential property meet the IAAO standard for having median ratios for residential property within 5 percent of the countywide median ratio.
-Thirty-five counties meet the IAAO standard for non-residential properties.
+On this basis, of the 37 counties with data available for residential and nonresidential property, all 37 counties meet the IAAO standard for having median ratios for residential property within 5 percent of the countywide median ratio.
+Thirty-six counties also meet the IAAO standard for nonresidential properties.